giomusyaffa/Excel/READMECusSalesDataset.md

 # Step-by-step Analysis of Customer Sales Dataset 🖥️
 ## Overview 📘
 This project analyzes customer sales data to uncover key trends, product performance, and customer behavior.
-The goal is to transform raw transactional data into actionable insights using Microsoft Excel’s **advanced formulas**, **Pivot Tables**, and **data visualization tools**.
+The goal is to transform raw transactional data into actionable insights using Microsoft Excel’s **advanced formulas**, **PivotTables**, and **data visualization tools**.
 ## Dataset Description ✍️
 - Customer Name : Buyer's name
 - Purchase Date : The date of an item sold (dd/mm/yy)